-(1) Agencies shall develop Statements of Work or services that do not result in an employee relationship with the potential Contractor.
-Agencies and Contractors shall complete the Independent Contractor Certification found in the State of Oregon Personal Services Contracting Manual.
-If the individual cannot certify independent contractor status, the Agency may not contract with the individual using a personal services contract, except as otherwise allowed in subsection 5 of this rule.
+(1) The Contracting Agency shall develop a Statement of Work for services that will not result in an employee relationship with the potential Contractor.
+The Contracting Agency and Contractor(s) shall complete the Independent Contractor Certification.
+If the individual cannot certify Independent Contractor status, the Agency may not contract with the individual using a Personal Services Contract, except as otherwise allowed in subsection 5 of this rule.

-(a) An Independent Contractor Certification shall be part of each contract.
+(a) An Independent Contractor Certification shall be part of each contract;

 (b) A corporation is not considered an employee of the Agency.
 If the Contractor is a corporation, the Independent Contractor Certification is not required.
-However, if the Contractor is a professional corporation, the independent contractor certification is required.
+However, if the Contractor is a professional corporation, the Independent Contractor certification is required.
 A professional corporation is a corporation organized under ORS Chapter 58, or a similar statute in another state, and is used by certain professions.
-The corporation representative's certification of corporation status or a certification by the Agency that the Agency has verified the Contractor's status with the Corporation Division of the Secretary of State's Office, must be submitted to the Division upon contract approval.
+The corporation representative's certification of corporation status or a certification by the Contracting Agency verifying the Contractor's status with the Corporation Division of the Secretary of State's Office, must be submitted upon contract approval.

-(2) If the nature of the services or project is such that an employee/employer relationship will exist, the Agency must hire the individual through normal personnel procedures.
+(2) If the nature of the services or project is such that an employee/employer relationship will exist, the Contracting Agency must hire the individual through normal personnel procedures.